 A year ago, Karen and her husband Sylvester decided they wanted to RV full time.
 And they didn’t waste any time after that.
-In fact, within a week, they had sold their home, bought a Class C RV, and were off — travelling across the country with their seven-year-old-son, Aiden.
+In fact, within a week, they had sold their home, bought a Class C RV, and were off — traveling across the country with their seven-year-old son, Aiden.
 Speaking about the situation, Karen explained, “It happened very quickly.”

-Today, The Apkans partner with Camping World to share their full time camping lifestyle with others, and spread the word on why RV life is so awesome.
+Today, The Akpan partner with Camping World to share their full-time camping lifestyle with others, and spread the word on why RV life is so awesome.

 Despite their busy schedule, crisscrossing the United States, homeschooling their son, Aiden, and Karen keeping up her blog The Mom Trotter, the couple managed to find the time to sit down with Camping World and talk about their RV lifestyle at the 2020 Ultimate RV Show.
 They discuss how and why they decided to pull up their roots and what 2020 has been like for them.
 Watch their interview below.

 Making the jump to full-time RVing is unique to each person.
 For Karen and Sylvester, it was full of its challenges.
 But, it also came naturally to them given their experience travelling.

 Prior to RVing full-time, the family was traveling internationally on a monthly basis.
 Homeschooling was another area where the family came prepared.